-The high-temperature label is resistant to heat due to various production constraints.
+The high-temperature resistant label is resistant to heat due to various production constraints.
 It is generally used for tracking of electronic chips during wave soldering.
 This type of adhesive label is blank, and can be personalised directly by the customer, who may place a bar code, a serial number, or a Datamatrix code on it.
-These high-temperature labels are appropriate for automated placement on products.
+These high-temperature resistant labels are appropriate for automated placement on products.

 Depending on the maximum temperature reached and the duration of the cycles, Gravic can offer you the most appropriate material.
-In extreme cases, we can offer ceramic high-temperature labels, which can withstand over 1200°C. The most popular product families are the following:
+In extreme cases, we can offer ceramic high-temperature resistant labels, which can withstand over 1200°C. The most popular product families are the following:

 Kapton polyimide label